Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

     - Control node and managed nodes are either in the same Layer 2 network segment (without any routed devices in between) or in differrent network segments (with one or more routed devices in between).

 ## Project Structure
-The below code snippet reveals the structure of this Lab 1.
+The below code snippets reveal the structure of this Lab 1.
 The command `tree -L 2` show the current directory and its immediate sub-directories (Depth 2 or Level 2)
  ```
  ansible-arista$ tree -L 2
  .